waihon/reservation-api/README.md

 ## <a name="application-setup">Application Setup</a>
 1. Get the application source code using one of the following options:
-   * Download a [ZIP file](https://github.com/waihon/reservation-api/archive/refs/heads/main.zip) from GitHub
+   * Download a [ZIP file](https://github.com/waihon/reservation-api/archive/refs/heads/main.zip) from GitHub, and rename the extracted folder from `reservation-api-main`, for example, to `reservation-api`.
    * Clone the source code repository via SSH:
      ```
      git clone git@github.com:waihon/reservation-api.git